Moroccan Hammam Essaouira Morocco

 CoCooning Spa Medina

-I decided to visit Cocooning Spa in the Medina for my hammam / spa.
-Feeling sluggish lately, I got the works, aka “Total Relaxation Package,” and it included:
+I decided to visit Cocooning Spa in the Medina for my hammam treatments.
+Feeling a bit sluggish lately, I got the works – “Total Relaxation Package”.
+It included:

-It sounds indulgent, but was necessary to rejuvenate my travel-weary body and soul!
-Afterwards, I felt a calm sense of renewal.
-The amount of dead skin that came off during the exfoliation was shocking – ewwwww.
-It was worth the experience just to get rid of that unwanted baggage.
-Most accommodations these days have showers, not bathtubs.
-Soaking in a bathtub is not only relaxing, but also a good way to maintain healthy skin.
-I miss my jacuzzi tub.
+It sounds a bit indulgent, but was necessary to rejuvenate my travel-weary body and soul!
+Afterwards, I felt a calm sense of physical and mental renewal.
+The amount of dead skin cells removed during exfoliation was shocking – ewwwww.
+It was well worth the experience, just to get rid of that excess baggage.
+Most accommodations these days have showers, no bathtubs.
+Soaks in a tub are a good way to maintain healthy skin.
+When traveling, I miss leisurely, relaxing soaks in my tub.

-The process was slightly different in that the small Essaouira spa didn’t have a pool.
-Showers were used between treatments and timed with alternating hot and cold water.
-None of the people working in the spa spoke much English, but they did a fantastic, professional job.
+In Morocco, the hammam process was slightly different than what I’d experienced in other countries.
+The small Essaouira spa didn’t have a pool, so showers timed with alternating hot and cold water were used between treatments.
+The staff didn’t speak English, but they did a thorough, professional job.
 I left the apartment in a rush and forgot my iPhone, so photos are from their website.
-Sorry, no pictures of me slathered in Moroccan black soap with a clay mask on my face….
+Sorry, there are no pictures of me shamelessly slathered in Moroccan black soap with a clay mask on my face. :o)

 Moroccan Mint Tea – Cookidoo